 Land-use freedom is ample in Kentucky, although eminent domain for private gain remains mostly unreformed.
-The state lacks either a minimum wage or a right-to-work law.
+The state has no minimum wage, and it enacted (as we suggested in the fourth edition) a right-to-work law at the beginning of 2017.
 The state has done more than most other low-income states to maintain reasonable standards for lawsuits, although punitive damages have not been reformed.
-Insurance and occupational freedoms are mediocre, and the state has a hospital CON law.
+Insurance and occupational freedoms are mediocre, and the state has a hospital certificate-of-need law.
 Nurse practitioners’ limited freedom of independent practice was revoked in 2011–12.
 However, a court did strike down the state’s anti-competitive regulations on moving companies in 2013–14.
-Some telecom deregulation has taken place, but there is still local cable franchising.
-Health insurance mandated coverages grew tremendously in the years to 2010, but it remains to be seen what effect they will have on the small-group market going forward.
+Some telecommunications deregulation has taken place, but there is still local cable franchising.

-As of the end of 2014, Kentucky still had a super-DOMA in force, and so the Obergefell decision should increase the state’s personal freedom substantially (see Appendix Table B17).
-Incarceration rates and victimless crime arrest rates have gone in opposite directions: the former, already very high, have risen further, even as the latter have fallen.
-Drug arrests are still a bit above average, but nowhere near the heights of 2006–8, when arrests amounted to about 15 percent of the monthly reported drug-using population.
-Law enforcement uses the Department of Justice’s forfeiture revenues from equitable sharing with abandon—more than one standard deviation above the national mean.
+Kentucky has a lot of room for growth on personal freedom despite the Obergefell decision giving it a bump because the state had a super-DOMA in force.
+Otherwise, it has remained largely stagnant relative to other states.
+Incarceration rates are very high, although victimless crime arrest rates have moved down substantially.
+Drug arrests are still a bit above average but nowhere near the heights of 2006–8, when arrests amounted to about 15 percent of the monthly reported drug-using population.
+Civil asset forfeiture has improved but is still a problem.
 Tobacco freedoms and gun rights seem quite secure, however.
-Educational and alcohol freedom scores are mediocre, while cannabis and gambling freedoms are extremely limited.
+Educational and alcohol freedom scores are low, while marijuana and gambling freedoms are extremely limited.
 With alcohol, the state has local blue laws, very high beer and wine taxes, a total ban on direct wine shipment, and no wine or spirits in grocery stores.
 With education, there are no private school choice programs, and the state recently expanded mandatory schooling to 12 years.
-Kentucky also looks to be one of the lowest states on travel freedom, though that is a small part of the index.
+Some raw milk sales are allowed.